BUEC500C1/codvid-app-zhou-1/README.md

 #### Step 4:  On separate branch, exercise the CODVID-19 API (Documentation using postman) and display the data in your application as text.
 Be fancy!
 Style your results.
 [Done]
 Version 3 is what I have done for step 4.
+Firstly, my app will get today's date automatically.
+Then it allows user to do below 2 things:
-For my app, first, user can see current global data about CODVID-19.
+First, user can see current global data about CODVID-19.
 Second, user can type in country's name and my app will show them the report about current CODVID-19's spread situation like confirmed, deaths, recovered cases.

 ##### Current Version - version 3